mctools/simplebuild-dgcode/doc/source/extractg4xs.rst

 .. note::

-   If your material is defined by an :ref:`NCrystal cfg-string
-   <sbmatgeneral>`, you can additionally use the ``nctool``
-   command to investigate the material, to get more detailed information about the thermal (<5eV) neutron scattering cross sections (for more information see :ref:`here <sbmatgeneral>` FIXME-betterlink?).
+   If your material is defined by an :ref:`NCrystal cfg-string <sbmatgeneral>`, you can additionally use the ``nctool`` command to investigate the material, to get more detailed information about the thermal (<5eV) neutron scattering cross sections (for more information see :ref:`here <sbmatgeneral>`).

    However, non-neutron, non-scattering, or non-thermal cross sections of the material in the Geant4 simulations are not provided by ``nctool``, and must